RobertSchueler/tc_tools/README.md

 - no useless documentation in code
 - make it typesafe
 - in the directory `manual_tests` there are additional non-automatic tests.
 These require a suitable local setup with inkscape up and running.
 You can check [this](manual_tests/README.md) out for more information.
+- the GUI is not automatically tested but just checked manually

 ## Plan going forward (to version 0.2.0)